Harrison365/NC-News-Back-End/README.md

 ## Overview

-- Please use this link to see the complete, hosted verion of this back-end project > https://nc-news-back-end-zg12.onrender.com/
+- Please use this link to see the complete, hosted version of this back-end project > https://nc-news-back-end-zg12.onrender.com/api

-- This project was produced as a showcase of my back-end development skills including test-driven development, the use of Model-View-Controller (MVC) software design, SQL, error handling and more.
+- This project was produced to showcase my back-end development skills, including test-driven development, Model-View-Controller (MVC) software design, SQL, error handling and more.

 ## Set-Up

 - To explore the backend code, simply create a local repository using "git clone https://github.com/Harrison365/NC-News-Back-End.git".

 - You will then need to create 2 new files in the root of the project, one called ".env.test" and the other ".env.development".
-Each file should contain the following code, respectively.
+Each file should contain the following code, respectively:

 ```
 PGDATABASE=nc_news_test